Bright Yellow Watery Diarrhea: Top Causes

 Impact on Nutrient Absorption

 This rapid transit through the digestive tract often prevents bile and other digestive components from fully processing food, which can lead to yellow, watery bowel movements.
+The small intestine and its intestinal lining play a crucial role in nutrient absorption, and rapid transit can impair their ability to absorb nutrients properly.

 Conditions like celiac disease and pancreatic disorders further complicate nutrient absorption, leaving essential vitamins and minerals insufficiently absorbed.
 Malabsorption syndromes, which can arise from damage to the digestive tract or chronic inflammation, exacerbate the issue, worsening diarrhea.
+Damage to the intestinal lining impairs the body’s ability to digest food and absorb nutrients, leading to further digestive symptoms.

 Stress amplifies this imbalance, as heightened anxiety triggers the “fight or flight” response, speeding up the digestive process.